RobotLocomotion/drake/geometry/render/dev/render_server/README.md

 ### Installation

 The server requirements are not currently installed via drake's `setup/` install scripts.
-To use the server you will need to install `flask` and `gunicorn`.
+To use the server you will need to install `flask`.

 #### Ubuntu